Four Ways to Revitalize Your Meditation Practice

 Try some vigorous activity just before meditating and see how this affects your sits.
 What does vigorous mean?
 Think running around your house three times.
 Think as many jumping jacks as you can manage, as fast as you can do them.
 Think running on the spot, bringing up your knees as high as you can.

-Add in some stretching of the face muscles, jaw, and perhaps a good old “aaaaah” while sticking out the tongue, and you’re good and invigorated and ready to sit.
+As you sit, add in some stretching of the face muscles, jaw, and sounds out “aaaaah” while sticking out the tongue.
+Now you’re good and invigorated, and ready to sit.

-If your meditation time is your “quiet time,” then perhaps think about opening it up to others.
+If your meditation time is your “quiet time” alone, you might be missing out on the power of a group.
 Invite a friend to sit with you once a week, or a few times a week.
 Tell a few friends what time you meditate and make standing invitation for them to join you.
 You could even start a local online Meetup group to help motivate yourself and others.

 Aside from the added motivation and discipline to sit, doing it with others offers a richer energetic experience.
 After the sit, try reviewing the meditations together – each person speaking about their sit using the four foundations of mindfulness: body, feeling (pleasant, unpleasant, or neutral), mind states, and objects of mind.